bigsk1/cfx-terminal/README.md

 2. **Generate Images**: Describe the image you want and let DALL-E 3 create it
 3. **Preview & Edit**: Review how your tweet will appear and make any necessary edits
 4. **Post to Twitter**: Send your creation directly to X with one click
+5. **Browse Timeline**: View your Twitter timeline and interact with tweets
-5. **Toggle on Chat**: Just chat with the model, you can also just generate images with Dalle-3
+6. **Toggle on Chat**: Just chat with the model, you can also just generate images with Dalle-3

 ## License

 MIT